 Texas gambling laws are among the strictest in the country.
-But online casino and gambling enthusiasts still have options in the Lone Star State.
+That's why no Texas online casinos are available, yet.
+Luckily, online casino and gambling enthusiasts still have options in the Lone Star State.
+Explore different gaming options and learn more about Texas online gambling right here.

 There are no legal, real money online casinos in Texas.
 This means players can’t gamble on or access any online casino that is offering cash prizes, and that includes online slots and online poker rooms.

 Several states are considering legislation to permit these games but Texas is not among them — and likely won’t be for the foreseeable future.
+So, players who are looking for sites like NJ online casino mobile apps would have to travel to neighboring states.
 Texas remains one of the states most averse to gambling in all forms, and this extends to online casino gaming, which for some jurisdictions has been even more controversial than brick-and-mortar casinos.

 Even though playing for real money is not legal in Texas, social casinos are.
 Players don’t have to deposit any money to play, and awards are typically sweepstakes or prizes.
 They are accessible with any mobile device and most social casino sites like WinStar, LuckyLand and Chumba feature popular casino games such as blackjack and slots.
-More and more social casinos are coming online in Texas, so follow Gambling.com for the latest developments.
+More and more social casinos are coming online in Texas, so follow our updates on a dedicated page for social casinos in the US.

 Though real money online options are banned, there are some brick-and-mortar options.
 Two Native American tribes still operate casinos on sovereign tribal lands (despite repeated legal challenges from the Texas government).
 There are also "cruises to nowhere" along the Gulf Coast, which allow players to take casino boats into international waters, where there are no gambling laws.